jlengstorf/presentations/most-productive-developer-ever/README.md

-# The Most Productive Developer Ever
+# How I Cut My Working Hours in Half and Somehow Managed to Get More Done

 This is my take on The Ultimate Developer Productivity Plan™.
 In it, I break down my most effective strategies for knocking out projects quickly so I can do the things I care about most.

 ### tl;dr

 Three hours.
-In an average eight-hour work day, the average developer will get _maybe_ three hours of actual work done.
+In an average eight-hour workday, the average developer will get _maybe_ three hours of actual work done.
 Between distractions, interruptions, overloaded schedules, and tight deadlines, it can feel like we'll never get _anything_ done.
 In this talk, Jason Lengstorf shares his story of grinding out 70–90 hours a week, and the surprisingly simple changes he made to turbocharge his productivity, earn more money, and **work an average of 33 hours a week in 2016** — while also rediscovering life outside of work.

 ### Full Abstract

 Three hours.
-In an average eight-hour work day, the average developer will get _maybe_ three hours of actual work done.
-Between distractions, interruptions, overloaded schedules, and tight deadlines, it can feel like we'll never get _anything_ done.
+In an average eight-hour workday, the average developer will get _maybe_ three hours of actual work done.
+Between distractions, interruptions, overloaded schedules, and tight deadlines, it can feel like we'll never accomplish _anything_.

 In 2013, Jason Lengstorf was pulling 70–90-hour weeks and _still_ felt overwhelmed with work.
 His career hit a plateau; his health suffered; he had no time to spend with family or friends.